abarrows/resume/specialized-roles/manager.md

   eliminated many unnecessary expenses and strategically shifted to more cost effective platforms like Jira, Github, and a new negotiated contract with Browserstack.
-- Led User Privacy Compliance Overhaul on our entire portfolio of 40+ digital products.
-Directed a nine-month initiative to align with CCPA, GDPR, and COPA regulations, collaborating with key stakeholders and external vendors.
+- **Led User Privacy Compliance Overhaul on our entire portfolio of 40+ digital products resulting in 100% privacy compliance.** Directed a nine-month initiative to align with CCPA, GDPR, and COPA regulations, collaborated with key stakeholders, vendors and trained 3 teams in Privacy-First best practices.
-  **Established enduring user privacy programs and trained 3 teams in privacy-first best practices, resulting in a 100% compliance rate with zero violations since 2020
-  **.
 - **Planned and supervised a successful 3 month enterprise migration from Bitbucket to Github.com** by grooming our 400+ repositories, we succeeded in moving 250 of our active repositories while coordinating with lead engineers